-Brandi Coleman is an Artist-in-Residence in jazz dance at Southern Methodist University.
-She is also the associate artistic director of Jump Rhythm® Jazz Project (JRJP), an Emmy Award-winning performing and teaching company that celebrates the communal core of jazz performance: dancing, singing and storytelling in rhythmically syncopated bursts of energy.
+Brandi Coleman is assistant professor of jazz dance in the Division of Dance at Southern Methodist University, where she teaches Jump Rhythm® Technique - a jazz-rhythm-based movement approach that transforms the moving body into a rhythmically accurate percussion instrument.
+She was a performing member, rehearsal director, and associate artistic director of Jump Rhythm Jazz Project (JRJP), a Chicago-based dance company founded by Billy Siegenfeld that celebrates the communal core of jazz performance – dancing, singing and storytelling in rhythmically syncopated bursts of energy.

 Coleman received an Emmy Award in the category of “Outstanding Excellence On Camera/Performer” for her work in the multiple-Emmy-Award-winning documentary, Jump Rhythm Jazz Project: Getting There, produced by HMS Media and aired on PBS.
 She has performed at the John F. Kennedy Center for the Performing Arts as a part of the JUBA!
 Masters of Tap and Percussive Dance concert and has toured nationally and internationally with JRJP to Finland, Italy and Canada.
 As a teaching artist, she has led more than 40 choreographic and teaching residencies at universities across the country and internationally where she teaches technique classes and repertory to students in the areas of dance, musical theatre and acting.
 She also served as adjunct lecturer at Northwestern University and Carthage College, and as a visiting guest artist at Stephens College.